An Algebraic and Microlocal Approach to the Stochastic Non-linear Schr\"odinger Equation: The Algebra

 \section{The Algebra $\mathcal{A}^{\mathbb{C}}_{\bullet_Q}$}

-The construction of Section \ref{Sec: expectations} allows to compute the expectation values of the stochastic distributions appearing in the \emph{perturbative expansion} of the stochastic non-linear Schr\"odinger equation, as we shall discuss in Section \ref{Sec: perturbative analysis}.
+The construction of Section \ref{Sec: expectations} allows to compute the expectation values of the stochastic distributions appearing in the \emph{perturbative expansion} of the stochastic nonlinear Schr\"odinger equation, as we shall discuss in Section \ref{Sec: perturbative analysis}.

 Alas, this falls short from characterizing, again at a perturbative level, the stochastic behaviour of the perturbative solution on Equation \eqref{Eq: Stochastic NLS}, since it does not allow the computation of multi-local \emph{correlation functions}, which are instead of great relevance for applications.